This post may contain affiliate links. Please read my disclosure policy for details.

 What to serve with?

-Fried rice is great for lunch, dinner, and breakfast, as a dish per se.
-Or as a side with meat, fish, tofu, pretty much in combination with anything you like to pair it with.
+Fried rice is fantastic for lunch, dinner, or even breakfast!
+Enjoy it as a main dish or as a side with meat, fish, tofu, or anything you love to pair it with.

 Which wok/pan to use?

-A carbon steel wok is the traditional way to make fried rice, but if not in hand don’t hesitate to go ahead and use a regular non-stick wok.
-A cast iron skillet will give you a very similar result as if using a carbon steel wok.
-Alternatively, use any big pan you have.
+A carbon steel wok is the traditional choice, but if you don’t have one, a regular non-stick wok works just as well.
+A cast iron skillet also gives a similar result to a carbon steel wok.
+Or simply use any large pan you have on hand.

 How to prepare Cantonese Fried Rice?

-- Chop onion and carrots into small dice.
+- Prepare all ingredients and sauce – Dice the onion and carrots into small pieces.

-- Beat the eggs with a pinch of black pepper and soy sauce.
+- Beat the eggs with a pinch of black pepper and a dash of soy sauce.

-- Heat up 1 tbsp cooking oil in a wok on medium-high heat, and add onion and minced garlic.
-Cook for 30 seconds.
+- Assemble the fried rice – Heat 1 tablespoon of cooking oil in a wok over medium-high heat, then add the onion and minced garlic.
+Stir-fry for about 30 seconds.

-- Add diced carrots and ham.
-Cook for 30 seconds.
+- Add the diced carrots and ham, cooking for another 30 seconds.

-- Once the eggs are cooked, add frozen peas and corn.
-Stir fry everything for 30 seconds until the peas defrost.
+- Once the eggs are cooked, add the frozen peas and corn.
+Stir-fry everything for 30 seconds, just until the peas are defrosted.

-- Add cold rice, mix it in with all vegetables then pour half the sauce.
-Stir fry for 30 seconds.
-Add the other half of the sauce and keep stir-frying for 1-2 min until some rice bits get fried.
+- Add the cold rice and mix it well with the vegetables, then pour in half of the sauce.
+Stir-fry for 30 seconds, then add the rest of the sauce and continue stir-frying for 1-2 minutes until some rice bits are lightly fried.

-- Before serving, mix in fried onions with the fried rice.
+- Before serving, mix fried onions into the fried rice.

 Looking for more rice dinner ideas?